 When member schools participate in a contest, meet or tournament, registered officials must be used.
 If only one official is available who is registered by the IHSAA, then only the registered official should be used.
 Under no condition will the Association permit a contest to be played using officials who are not registered by the IHSAA.
-The use of non-registered (registered) IHSAA officials will result in sanctions which may include forfeiture of the contest.
+The use of non- registered (registered) IHSAA officials will result in sanctions which may include forfeiture of the contest.
 EXCEPTION: At the junior high school level (grades 7-8), only one licensed official is required.
 It is not the prerogative of any member school to agree to set aside this rule.
-Such schools would be in violation of the Constitution if they decided by mutual agreement to use officials not registered.
-Administrators should realize the liability a school must assume if nonregistered officials are employed.
+Such schools would be in violation of the Constitution if they decided by mutual agreement to use officials are employed.
 It is very important for each school administrator and coach to read the game contract signed between member schools.
 In this contract is stated the method by which both schools agree to the selection of registered officials.
 Placement on the Approved List constitutes certification by the IHSAA that an official has passed the requisite exam, demonstrating knowledge in the official contest rules and proficiency in their application, and has participated in all required Rules Meetings.
 Certification constitutes no further reference or guarantee.